-The Church Council upholds and affirms the rights and dignity of all immigrants and refugees as children of God.
+The Church Council upholds and affirms the rights and dignity of all immigrants and refugees.
 We decry systems of detention and deportation that tear apart loved ones and devastate our communities emotionally and economically.
 As a community of faith, we offer a counter-narrative to policies and rhetoric that dehumanize and criminalize entire groups of people.
 We recognize that we all have a role to play in alleviating suffering and eradicating fear, as part of our “faith that does justice.”

 Our participation in the wider immigrant rights movement is grounded in the values of accompaniment, hospitality and mutuality.

 The Church Council encourages faith communities and congregations to be places of refuge, welcome and hope for all.